-Where controlled substances are found on school trips away from the school premises, the parents of the pupil, as well as local police, will be notified.
+Where controlled substances are found on school trips away from the school premises, the parents of the pupil will be notified and may be required to collect them or pay for their safe return home.

 11. Safeguarding

 The school understands that the misuse of drugs and alcohol can often be a sign of underlying issues.